Technology / System Admin

 Published on January 20, 2021

 VMware certifications are rare animals, indeed.
 Fewer than 300 people hold the highest level of certification, VMware Certified Design Expert (VCDX).
 While lower-level certs are a bit more common, they're still among the least commonly seen IT accreditations.
-Of all IT specialties, virtualization is perpetually an area with one of the largest gaps between open jobs and qualified experts to fill them.
-The raw numbers might not compare to more common roles like systems administrators, but the continual availability of jobs makes this a lucrative specialty to target if you're looking for a stable career.
+Virtualization is perpetually an area of all IT specialties, with one of the largest gaps between open jobs and qualified experts to fill them.

 What is the VCAP-NV?

 VCAP-NV stands for VMware Certified Advanced Professional in Network Virtualization.
-If you've spent any time researching VMware certs, you know that they easily have the most confusing structure around, so let's spend a few minutes digging into this, so you know where VCAP-NV falls.
+If you've spent any time researching VMware certs, you know that they easily have the most confusing structure around, so let's spend a few minutes digging into this so you know where VCAP-NV falls.

 VMware has four certification paths: